reputage/didery/docs/api/public_api/public_api.md

 Sending a DELETE request will delete both the current rotation and a DID's entire rotation history.

+For an explanation of how Didery's running modes affect the functionality of a DELETE request see the modes documentation.

 __vk__ - [string] The first public key associated with a rotation history *Required*

 ##### Request